hipertipo/tempEdit/README.md

 Implementation
 --------------

 When a glyph is imported from a UFO source into a temporary font, the path of the source glyphset is stored in the glyph lib.
-This way, the glyph can find its way back to the source font when it is exported.
+This way, the glyph can find its way back to its source font when it is exported.